Choose the type of demographic resources you are interested in:

 University of Minnesota, Morris

 The Center for Small Towns is a community outreach program located on the University of Minnesota, Morris campus.
-The center’s mission is to focus the University’s attention and resources toward assisting Minnesota’s small towns with local issues by creating applied learning opportunities for faculty and students.
-Projects include identifying gaps between employers with entry-level positions and potential employees, and demonstrating the value of culture and education in the Hispanic community in the Long Prairie-Grey Eagle area.
+The center’s mission is to focus the university’s attention and resources toward assisting Minnesota’s small towns with local issues.
 As a member of the Minnesota Data Network, the center offers access to data, as well as training materials on accessing and analyzing data.
 Contact the center at (320) 589-6451.

 Experts @ Minnesota

-A gateway to University of Minnesota faculty and staff experts.
+An interactive gateway to University of Minnesota faculty and staff experts.
 Search by research topic, area of expertise, or university department.

 Minnesota Population Center

 University of Minnesota, Twin Cities

 The Minnesota Population Center (MPC) is a university-wide interdisciplinary cooperative for demographic research.
 Contact the MPC at (612) 624-5818 or firstname.lastname@example.org.